Fun and Cheap Pentax K1000 Lenses

 - Great combination with a 50mm lens.

-- Many copies can be found.
+- Many copies are available.

 The SMC Pentax-M 28mm f/2.8 isn’t the best option.
 The reality is, many people may not consider it a wide angle lens.
 However, it is a whole lot more affordable when compared to any wider option.